LilySheYin/MVCApplication/README.md

 }
 ```

 To get the connection string, you must have completed the deployment as described in https://github.com/hackathon-white-camel-26/deployAzureResources.
-Once you have executed the workflow, the SQL Server and Database will be available in yout Azure portal (https://portal.azure.com/).
+Once you have executed the workflow, the SQL Server and Database will be available in the Azure portal (https://portal.azure.com/).

 Navigate to the resource group that was created and select the SQL database